whdecx/Java_Notes/Rothur Notes (Day 1).md

 ### Final
 - Scope: field, method, class
 - field: the memory address or primary type cannot be modified after initialization (on creation)
-- method: the method cannot be override
+- method: the method cannot be overriden
 - class: **prevents inheritance:** A `final` class cannot be extended by any other class.

 ### Immutable class